 - Creekside Center is a smaller recreation building that is great for meals, games, TV, and socializing

 - lots of horseshoe courts and two shuffleboard courts

 - 5 acre lake with a floating fishing pier for catch and release fishing only

 Braunig Lake RV Resort also hosts Friday night dinners and Saturday and Sunday breakfasts plus an Ice Cream Social on Sunday afternoons and snacks and appetizers during Sunday afternoon and Monday night football.
-The meals were $5 for dinner and you got a lot for your money – for example, pork chops with potatoes, vegetables, a salad, and dessert.
-Breakfast was $4 for eggs, bacon, hashbrowns, and toast – that would cost you $30 at the Marriott!
+Prices for the meals (ie, grilled chicken and sausage, pork ribs and corn on the cob, BBQ brisket and sausage) are very reasonable.

 A Typical Texas Outsider Day:

 We stayed at Braunig Lake RV Resort to play some golf in San Antonio and because it provides easy access to all there is to see and do in San Antonio as well as the surrounding area.
 See below for some of the fun things that we like to do when visiting San Antonio.

 The grandkids enjoyed catching fish in the pond and the pool area at Braunig Lake RV Resort is a perfect place to spend some time soaking up some rays and cooling off during a hot summer day.
 And the pool is really refreshing after a competitive game of horseshoes or shuffleboard.